Growltiger's Last Stand: Cats

-After Growltiger and Griddlebone have finished singing their "last duet", the Siamese cats, led by Genghis (or Gilbert in the original London show and in T.S.
-Eliot's poem), "swarm aboard" the barge.
+After Growltiger and Griddlebone finish their duet, the Siamese cats, led by Gilbert (in the original London show and in T.S.
+Eliot's poem, renamed Genghis in the New York version), "swarm aboard" the barge.
 Griddlebone escapes in terror and the Siamese make Growltiger walk the plank, ending the song.
 (In the New York version there was a short sword fight between Genghis and Growltiger before Growltiger's demise).
 At this point, Gus returns with a short reprise.

 "Growltiger's Last Stand" does not appear in the 1998 filmed version of the musical – Gus only sings his initial song.
 This was primarily due to the age of Sir John Mills, who played Gus in the filmed version, as well as time restraints.

 Controversy

 Eliot's poem "Growltiger's Last Stand" includes the racial epithet "chinks" in reference to the Siamese cats.
 The word was used in early versions of the musical, but was later changed to "Siamese".
 The musical also received criticism as non-Asian cast members originally used "stereotyped Asian accents" when portraying the Siamese cats.
-By 2016, the song was dropped from US and UK productions of the show altogether.
+By 2016, the song had been dropped from US and UK productions of the show altogether.